-Multi-Tool Mode automatically selects one of the five tools on the Tools Toolbar according to mouse moves and key presses.
+Multi-Tool Mode automatically selects one of the four tools on the Tools Toolbar according to mouse moves and key presses.
 The mouse pointer changes to show which of its functions is currently available (the pointer will appear similar to the button for the relevant tool on the toolbar).

-- Envelope Tool is made available by hovering the mouse pointer over the waveform either on the blue horizontal envelope boundary or at half the distance of the envelope boundary to the center line.
+Envelope Tool is made available by hovering the mouse pointer over the waveform either on the blue horizontal envelope boundary or at half the distance of the envelope boundary to the center line.
 The pointer then changes to .
 Click and drag with the mouse and then use envelope tool as you would use the standalone Envelope Tool.

 You can drag from the half-way point You can drag from the envelope boundary Dragging from the half-way point Dragging from the envelope boundary

-- Draw Tool is made available by zooming in until you can see individual samples then hovering the mouse pointer close to the line joining the samples.
-The pointer then changes to a pencil and you can use it as you would use the standalone Draw Tool.
+Draw Tool is made available by zooming in until you can see individual samples then hovering the mouse pointer close to the line joining the samples.
+The pointer then changes to a pencil tool and you can use it as you would use the standalone Draw Tool.

 Draw Tool prior to making a repair Draw Tool after drawing the repair